-- Abraham sought his servant to go to his homeland to seek a wife for Isaac (Gen. 24:4).
+- Abraham sought his servant to go to his homeland to seek Isaac’s wife (Gen. 24:4).

-- Abraham made it clear that he didn’t want Isaac to marry a local Canaanite women (Gen.24:3).
+- Abraham made it clear that he didn’t want Isaac to marry a local Canaanite woman (Gen.24:3).

 - ” O Lord, God of my master, Abraham,” he prayed.
 “Please give me success today, and show unfailing love to my master; This is my request.
 I will ask one of them, ‘Please give me a drink from your jug.’
 If she says, ‘Yes, have a drink, and I will water your camels, too!’- let her be the one you have selected as Isaac’s wife.
 This is how I will know that you have shown unfailing love to my master” ( Gen. 24: 12;14).

 It’s essential to understand why Abraham’s servant asked God for specifics.
 The servant was looking for a woman who was a little bit extra.
 He wanted a woman that went beyond the call of duty and did more than what was required.

 I like to assume that God prepared Rebekah for this very moment.
 There was something about her that made God say, ” Rebekah will be the wife of Issac.”
 He spoke these things into existence well before either one was born.
 I’m assuming that the moment God told Abraham that he would have a son was at the same time he was working on Rebekahs’ parents to give birth to a child and raise her to be who she needed to be.
 God can connect the puzzle pieces before we can see things coming.
 It’s during those Aha moments that we realize how big God’s promises are.
 It stretches beyond our understanding.
 God needed Rebekah to be precisely that person who goes beyond the call of duty because Abrahams’ servant needed to notice her and say, ” She is the one for Isaac.”